 - Mountain and fat tire biking

 Fat biking, mountain biking, and camping are great things to do here during winter.
 There’s also a group camp at the northwestern shore of Portsmouth Mine Pit Lake.
-During summers, too, you can go biking, have a picnic, or camp out with family or your fellow enthusiasts.
+During summers, you can also go biking, have a picnic, or camp out with family or fellow enthusiasts.

 See Related: How to Pack for a Camping Trip

-If going on a vacation with kids and look for things to keep them occupied, you will find plenty to do in Longville with kids of all ages.
-There are several parks with facilities like picnic areas, restrooms, indoor and outdoor courts
+If you are going on a vacation with kids and looking for things to keep them occupied, you will find plenty to do in Longville with kids of all ages.
+There are a few parks with facilities like picnic areas, restrooms, indoor and outdoor courts